HemSoft/mcp-server-demo/README.md

 - **Echo Tool**: Returns a greeting message with the input text
 - **ReverseEcho Tool**: Returns the input text with characters reversed
+- **AnalyzeWithElicitation Tool**: Demonstrates server elicitation by calling the client's LLM for analysis
 - **Text Resource**: Provides a simple text resource for AI assistants
 - **Prompt Templates**: Reusable prompt templates for text summarization, sentiment analysis, and idea generation
 - Built with ModelContextProtocol.Server v0.4.0-preview.2